Won the Battles but Lost the War: Defeated by Forces Vastly Superior in Numbers after 2,077 Days of Battle in the European Theater (II)

 Left photo shows the Austrian platoon commander in SS-Panzerjäger-Abteilung 1 of the SS-Panzergrenadier-Division Leibstandarte SS SS-Oberscharführer Kurt Sametreiter during the award of the Knight's Cross on July 31 1943.
 Sametreiter knocked out 24 Soviet tanks in one engagement during the Battle of Kursk.
 He ended the war as an officer and SS-Obersturmführer.
 Kurt Sametreiter died aged 95 on Jan.
 28 2017 in Bad Gastein in Austria.
 Photo by SS-KB Max Büschel.
 Right photo shows the very first Tiger tank commander to be awarded the Knight's Cross the Austrian SS-Unterscharführer Franz Staudegger.
 On July 7 1943, a single Tiger n°1325 of SS-Hauptsturmführer Heinz Kling's 13th (heavy) Company of SS-Panzer-Regiment 1 LSSAH engaged a Soviet group of some 50 T-34 tanks approaching from the northwest in the southern sector of the Kursk salient.
 The panzer crew commanded by the 20-year-old Staudegger consisted of the driver SS-Sturmmann Herbert Stellmacher, the gunner SS-Pz.Schütze Heinz Buchner, the loader SS-Pz.Schütze Walter Henke and the radio operator SS-Pz.Schütze Gerhard Waltersdorf.
 They arrived just in time to rescue elements of the SS Infantry battalion Deutschland of Das Reich from being overrun.
 Guided by the Waffen-SS infantry Staudegger knocked out astonishing 17 Soviet tanks before the enemy started retreating.
 He then ordered his crew to pursuit the retreating Soviets and knocked out another five tanks – a feat that would earn the young Austrian the coveted Knight's Cross.
 Staudegger ended the war in the schwere SS-Panzerabteilung 101 where he reached the rank of SS-Oberscharführer.
 This heavy tank battalion was present at the Battle of Normandy in 1944 under the command of SS-Oberführer Heinz von Westernhagen.
 Franz Staudegger died aged 68 on March 16 1991 in Frankfurt am Main.
 Photo taken after the award ceremony on July 10 1943. c.
 Bundesarchiv.

-Leibstandarte ϟϟ on Anti-Partisan duty and the Boves Massacre
+Leibstandarte ϟϟ on Anti-Partisan duty in Italy - The Boves Massacre

 SS-Panzergrenadier-Regiment 2 LSSAH in Reggio Emilia

-After the German failure at Kursk, which had emboldened the Italian fascist dictator Benito Mussolini's opponents, SS-Panzergrenadier-Division Leibstandarte SS was sent to Northern Italy to reinforce German forces and for security duties.
-It was transferred from the Kursk salient in late July 1943.
-During this period, the 28-year-old SS-Sturmbannführer Joachim Peiper's battalion was involved in several skirmishes with Italian partisans.
+Because the Allied invasion of Sicily began during Operation Zitadelle, Nazi dictator Adolf Hitler was forced to divert troops to meet the Allied threat in the Mediterranean.
+After the failure at Kursk, which had emboldened fascist dictator Benito Mussolini's opponents, Hitler met with Mussolini in Feltre on July 19 1943.
+Hitler began the meeting by blaming the Italians for their weak military performance.
+The Germans had lost faith in the Italians and were only interested in occupying northern and central Italy, leaving the Italian army alone to defend the country from the Allies.
+Italian official propaganda put up a brave fight to pretend that the country was still in the war, while all the time negotiations for surrender were going on quietly.
+The SS-Pz.Gren.Div.
+Leibstandarte SS was sent to North Italy for security duties and to act as a core for the creation of a new and more fervently fascist Italian army that would bolster Mussolini's crumbling empire.
+The division was transferred from the Kursk salient in late July 1943 and arrived on the Pianura Padana in Northern Italy on Aug.
+8 1943.
+While serving in this role, the elite Leibstandarte SS only conducted anti-partisan operations in Northern Italy.
+During this rather short period, the 28-year-old SS-Stubaf.
+Joachim Peiper's battalion was involved in several skirmishes with Italian partisans.
 On one occasion, Peiper was met by an Italian officer who warned that his forces would attack unless Peiper's unit immediately vacated the Province of Cuneo.
 Peiper refused, which as intended goaded the Italians into attacking.
 The Italians were no match for the Eastern Front veterans of the Leibstandarte SS who defeated them and then proceeded to disarm the remaining Italian forces in the area.
-In Sept.
-1944 an incident in the village of Boves took place that is known as the Boves massacre.
+On Sept.
+19 1943, following the Italian surrender, an incident in the village of Boves took place that is known as the Boves massacre.
 Two of Peiper's NCOs had been kidnapped and were held by partisans in the vicinity of Boves.
 Peiper reacted characteristically by leading his battle-hardened SS grenadiers to the rescue.
 On arrival a fire fight took place and the Leibstandarte SS shelled the village.
 Peiper's men were freed, but some 20 civilians died in the process.
+The region around Boves remained a hotspot for partisan activities and German reprisals.
 In Dec.
 1968, an Italian court decided that there was insufficient evidence for a war crimes case and German District Court in Stuttgart reached the same conclusion, terminating any potential prosecution of Peiper.
 During its brief period in Northern Italy, the Leibstandarte SS was reformed as a full panzer division, and redesignated 1.SS-Panzer-Division Leibstandarte SS.
 In early Nov.
-1943, the division was ordered back to Ukraine and the Eastern Front of the Axis.
-Top clip: SS-Hauptsturmführer Paul Guhl, SS-Sturmbannführer Joachim Peiper and SS-Untersturmführer Werner Wolff marching with SS-Panzergrenadier-Regiment 2 through the Italian town of Reggio Emilia in Aug.
-1943.
-Footages probably shot by SS-Kriegsberichter Ferdinand Rottensteiner.
-Die Deutsche Wochenschau.
+1943, the division was ordered back to the Eastern Front of the Axis.
+Credit: hist.
+Gerhard Schreiber i.a.
+For reading about overlooked massacres in Italy committed by the U.S. 45th Infantry Division: The Biscari and Comiso Massacres.
+Top image: Schloss Klessheim Salzburg 22-4-44.
+Heinrich Hoffmann Photo Archive.
 Fair use.
-Bottom image: an SS-Obersturmführer check identification papers of civilians to weed out possible communist and anti-Mussolini partisans in Northern Italy.
+Second image: an unidentified SS-Ostuf. check identification papers of civilians to weed out possible communist and anti-Mussolini partisans in Northern Italy.
 As part of its pacification campaign in Italy the Leibstandarte SS was expected to assist other German security personnel.
-Photo by German film producer and cameraman Oberleutnant der Luftwaffe Walter Frentz.
-Source: Alif Rafik Khan/Black Guard Research.
+The German commanders did not even use Leibstandarte SS in halting the Allied advance in Italy.
+This clearly was a waste of one of the German military's most potent units.
+Photo by Hitler's private cameraman OLt. d.
+LW Walter Frentz.
+Walter Frentz Collection.
 Fair use.
+Clips: SS-Hstuf.
+Paul Guhl, SS-Stubaf.
+Joachim Peiper and SS-Ustuf.
+Werner Wolff marching with the SS-Pz.Reg.2 through the city of Reggio Emilia in Northern Italy in Aug.
+1943.
+Footages by SS-KB Ferdinand Rottensteiner.
+Die Deutsche Wochenschau.

 II.ϟϟ-Panzerkorps on the Southern Flank of the Kursk Salient